SUBTITLE TOOL

 How to figure out the right shift

-- Pick a clear moment (first spoken line, door slam, a name callout).
+- Pick a clear moment (first spoken line, door slam, name callout).

 - Pause and compare: note the video timestamp vs when the subtitle appears.

-- Compute the offset: if the subtitle appears 2.3s early, use
+- Compute the offset: if subtitles appear 2.3s early, use

 Common real-world fixes

-- +3600 seconds – frequent when a file was authored with a 1-hour timecode base.
+- +3600 seconds – frequent when authored with a 1-hour timecode base.

 - Negative shift – useful when subtitles lag behind speech.